-The appeal of turn-based RPGs for me has always been how they can prompt the player to come up with different strategies to achieve the most efficient use of their turn.
-However, this hardly describes most of the turn-based RPGs that I have played, which are often just about finding the optimal strategy and repeating it in each battle.
-That's why, when other people don't share my enthusiasm for turn-based RPGs, I actually sympathize with them.
-Though while talking to some friends, I made the curious discovery that, while they find most turn-based RPGs dull, they do enjoy turn-based strategy games and deck-building card games.
-This made me think that maybe the reason some don't enjoy turn-based RPGs isn't that they're turn-based, but rather because they don't have interesting battle systems or battle scenarios.
+The appeal of turn-based RPGs for me has always been how they can prompt the player to come up with strategies that achieve the most efficient use of their turn.
+However, this hardly describes most of the turn-based RPGs that I have played which, are often just about finding the optimal strategy and repeating it in every battle.
+Recently, during a conversation with my friends, I made the curious discovery that while they find most turn-based RPGs dull, they do enjoy turn-based strategy games and deck-building card games.
+This discovery made me realize that maybe the reason some people don't enjoy turn-based RPGs isn't that they're turn-based but rather because they don't have engaging battle systems or enemy encounters.

+An enemy encounter in my mind is more akin to a chess problem; in other words, a challenge that tests the player's understanding of the game mechanics.
+Enemy encounters are not something that turn-based RPGs always get wrong, but this kind of attention to detail is rare for every battle.
 To highlight this point, I would like to take a look at my favorite turn-based RPG series of all-time—Pokémon.
-Pokémon is actually an interesting case because, while its battle system has enough complexity to promote a multitude of strategies from both the player and the computer opponents, the game hardly makes use of it.
-The reason why something as basic as a trainer using an item or switching their Pokémon makes such an impact is that, normally, the computer opponents don't behave in an intelligent manner.
-While Pokémon varies the battle scenarios by giving computer opponents different Pokémon with different weaknesses, it doesn't get harder because the battles get more complicated but rather because the opponents have increasingly higher levels.
-My most memorable battles in the Pokémon series either come from the Stadium Mode in Pokémon Stadium or the Battle Tower in Pokémon Ruby, which both feature computer opponents designed with specific strategies in mind.
-Setting up situations that force the player to change their strategy makes combat engaging because the player has to consistently learn and grow.
+Pokémon is an interesting case because, while its battle system has enough complexity to promote a multitude of strategies, the game hardly makes use of it.
+The reason why something as mundane as an enemy trainer using an item or switching their Pokémon makes such an impact is that, usually, the computer opponents don't behave intelligently.
+My most memorable enemy encounters in the Pokémon series occurred while playing Stadium Mode (Pokémon Stadium) and Battle Tower (Pokémon Crystal Version) because they both feature computer opponents designed with a specific strategy in mind.
+Setting up situations that force the player to adapt makes combat more engaging because the player must consistently learn and grow.

 Of course, I can't guarantee that these suggestions will make turn-based RPGs appeal to everyone who doesn't like them, but I think they at least make these games more enjoyable for fans of the genre.
 It is also important to note that these suggestions aren't only applicable to turn-based RPGs and can be applied to other genres, as well.
-However, I think it is crucial for turn-based RPGs because there is a growing stigma of the genre being boring and outdated, with one of, if not the biggest turn-based RPG franchises, Final Fantasy, in its latest iteration abandoning turn-based combat in favor of real-time action to appeal to a larger audience.
+However, I think they are crucial for turn-based RPGs because there is a growing stigma that the genre is antiquated.
+Even Final Fantasy, one of the most popular turn-based RPG franchises, has abandoned turn-based combat in favor of real-time action to appeal to a broader audience.